-- 5. Install the drain bolt and its new gasket and tighten the bolt to the specified torque. - 6.
-Refill with recommended differential gear oil. - 7.
-Check the oil filler bolt gasket for damage and replace if necessary.

-- 8. Install the oil filler bolt and its gasket and tighten the bolt to 24 ft lb (32.4 Nm). - 9.
-Check the differential gear case for oil leakage.
+- 5. Install the drain bolt and its new gasket and then tighten the bolt to 24 ft lb (32.36 Nm). - 6.
+Refill with 0.4 qt (0.35 L) of 85W-90 differential gear oil. - 7.
+Check the oil filler bolt gasket for damage and replace it if necessary. - Install the oil filler bolt and gasket and then tighten the bolt to 24 ft lb (32.36 Nm). - Check the differential gear case for oil leakage.
 If oil is leaking, check for the cause.

-Rear Gear Oil (Rear Differential)
+Rear Differential Gear Oil

-The rear gear case level should be checked for oil leakage before each ride.
+The final gear case level should be checked for oil leakage before each ride.
 If any leakage is present, take the ATV to an authorized ARGO dealer for service.
-In addition, the rear gear oil level must be checked and the oil changed following the interval schedule in the periodic maintenance and lubrication chart.
+In addition, the final gear oil level must be checked and the oil changed following the interval schedule in the periodic maintenance and lubrication chart.

-To check the rear gear oil level:
+To check the final gear oil level:

 - 1. Place the ATV on a level surface. - 2.
-Remove the rear gear oil filler bolt and its gasket.
-Check the oil level in the rear gear case.
+Remove the final gear oil filler bolt and its gasket.
+Check the oil level in the final gear case.
 The oil level should be at the brim of the filler hole.

-- 3. If the oil is below the brim of the filler hole, add sufficient oil to raise it to the correct level. - 4.
+- 3. If the oil is below the brim of the filler hole, add sufficient oil (85W-90) to raise it to the correct level. - 4.
 Check the gasket for damage and replace it if necessary. - 5.
-Install the oil filler bolt and its gasket and then tighten to 24 ft lb (32.36 Nm).
+Install the oil filler bolt and its gasket and then tighten the bolt to: Final gear oil filler bolt - 24 ft lb (32.36 Nm) Final gear oil check bolt - 5.75 ft lb (7.8 Nm)

-To change the rear gear oil (rear differential:
+To change the differential gear oil: